susanmohammadk22/airline-weather-risk-analysis/README.md

 | Random Forest accuracy | 90.13% |

 The model accurately detected actual delay events rather than predicting the majority class.
-> Evaluating the Confusion Matrix alongside F1-Score confirms that the 90.13% accuracy is driven by genuine pattern recognition of severe weather disruptions, rather than the model simply defaulting to the majority 'normal' flight class.

 ### Required R packages: